-  “Yes,” she whispers.
+“Yes,” she whispered.

 “And a demon is staring at you?”

-“Yes,” she repeats even more quietly.
+“Yes,” she repeated even more quietly.

 “Is your phone charged?”
-Her father asks.
+Her father asked.

-“What?” she asks, her voice quivering.
+“What?” she asked, her voice quivering.

 “Keep your phone powered on and keep it on your person so we can find you and then run, as fast and as far as you can.”